 11. Improves Memory

 Walk every day to give your memory power a boost.
-Japanese scientists have found that walking can help improve the memory of older patients (16).
+Japanese scientists have found that walking can lead to improved cognitive function in older patients (16).

-It has also been found that physical exercise helps increase the size of the hippocampus, while a sedentary lifestyle shrinks the hippocampus, leading to memory loss (17).
+It has also been found that physical exercise helps increase the size of the hippocampusi XA part of the brain that can be found in the inner folds of the bottom middle region, mostly involved with learning and memory. , while a sedentary lifestyle shrinks the hippocampus, leading to memory loss (17).

 12. Improves Mortality